mihail911/mihail911.github.io/src/pages/articles/2022-27-02---MLOps-Is-A-Shitshow/index.md

 In this post, I want to focus the discussion about the state of machine learning operations (MLOps) today, where we are, where we are going.

-As a practitioner who's worked at leading AI organizations and also runs a [machine learning consultancy](https://www.pametandata.com/), I've experienced first-hand the trials and tribulations of bringing ML to the real world.
+As a practitioner who's worked at AI-forward organizations like Amazon Alexa and also runs a [machine learning consultancy](https://www.pametandata.com/), I've experienced first-hand the trials and tribulations of bringing ML to the real world.

 I truly believe there's a lot to be optimistic about with machine learning, but the road is not without some speed-bumps.